bigpandaio/ansible-workshop/workshop/2_Lets-install-Nginx.md

 ```
 ---
 - name: Initial playbook
-  hosts: all
+  hosts: ansible-workshop
   tasks:
     - name: Install nginx
       apt: name=nginx state=present
-      sudo: yes
 ```

-Needless to say, we'll need the *Install nginx* task to run as sudo.
+*NOTE:* Usually, we'd need the *Install nginx* task to run as a privileged user (in our case the docker image is already using the root user).
+To achieve that, we'd add `become: yes` to the task.
 And now we run it as before:

 ```
-ansible-playbook -i ansible/hosts ./nginx-awesome.yml
+ansible-playbook -i ansible ./nginx-awesome.yml
 ```

 And we can test that it works by doing: